JustQJ/LLM_Materials/README.md

 ### Sparsity
+- [Arxiv 2024] [Turbo Sparse: Achieving LLM SOTA Performance with Minimal Activated Parameters](https://arxiv.org/abs/2406.05955).
+Simply replacing these functions with ReLU fails to achieve sufficient sparsity.
+Moreover, inadequate training data can further increase the risk of performance degradation.
+To address these challenges, this work proposes a novel dReLU function (add relu to both gate and up modules rather than original only gate module in ffn), which is designed to improve LLM activation sparsity, along with a high-quality training data mixture ratio to facilitate effective sparsification.
+[Code](https://huggingface.co/PowerInfer)

 - [Arxiv 2024] [ReLU2 Wins: Discovering Efficient Activation Functions for Sparse LLMs](https://arxiv.org/abs/2402.03804).
 Introducing a general method that defines neuron activation through neuron output magnitudes and a tailored magnitude threshold, demonstrating that non-ReLU LLMs also exhibit sparse activation.
 To find the most efficient activation function for sparse computation, proposing a systematic framework to examine the sparsity of LLMs from three aspects: the trade-off between sparsity and performance, the predictivity of sparsity, and the hardware affinity.
 - [Arxiv 2024] [ProSparse: Introducing and Enhancing Intrinsic Activation Sparsity within Large Language Models](https://arxiv.org/abs/2402.13516).
 This paper introduces an effective sparsification method named "ProSparse" to push LLMs for higher activation sparsity without decreasing model performance.
 Specifically, after substituting the activation function of LLMs with ReLU, ProSparse adopts progressive sparsity regularization with a factor smoothly increasing along sine curves in multiple stages.
 ProSparse obtain high sparsity of 89.32% and 88.80% for LLaMA2-7B and LLaMA2-13B, respectively, achieving comparable performance to their original Swish-activated versions.
 [Code1](https://github.com/Raincleared-Song/sparse_gpu_operator) [Code2](https://huggingface.co/SparseLLM/prosparse-llama-2-7b)
 - [Arxiv 2024] [CATS: Contextually-Aware Thresholding for Sparsity in Large Language Models](https://arxiv.org/pdf/2404.08763.pdf).
 Introducing a new framework for sparsifying the activations of base LLMs and reducing inference costs, dubbed Contextually Aware Thresholding for Sparsity(CATS).
 Mainly setting threshold for non-relu activation function to obtain sparsity.